 Pants are particularly important because they serve as a base, or an anchor, for the rest of your outfit.
 Pants will mostly be in the background of an outfit, serving as a foundation for the foreground of your shirt or outerwear.
-Pants are also important because they in large part determine whether your body appears tall or short.
-A high rise with a long, straight leg will make you appear taller while a leg broken up by boot tucks, lower rises, cuffs or other pant breaks will make you appear shorter.
+They are also important because they in large part determine whether your body appears tall or short.
+Pants with a high rise with a long, straight leg will make you appear taller while a leg broken up by boot tucks, lower rises, cuffs or other pant breaks will make you appear shorter.

 A full break is when the pant develops a deep crease–the leg breaks so much that any more length may cause a second break to develop.
 A half, or medium break, is between these extremes–the line of the pant bends noticeably, but not significantly.
 A quarter, or a slight break, is when the trouser meets the shoe and breaks, but only slightly.